 After the inquest, the coroner will, if requested, make copies of documents available to the families for a fee.

 At present there is no legislation providing you with an entitlement to civil legal aid in the Coroner's Court.
 However, a small number of ex-gratia, discretionary payments for legal representation at inquests have been made to families or next of kin of people who died in state care or custody or where the state was directly involved.

 How to apply

 If you have any complaints regarding the conduct of the coroner, you should contact your local authority or the Department of Justice and Equality.
-Further information is available in the Coroner Service Victims Charter (pdf).
+Further information is available in Section 12 of the Victims Charter (pdf).